lukecleland/ideas/README.md

 *CPU $18*

 ##FRISBEEBOLT
-A frisbee with a screw bolt center.
-As the frisbee spins it threads lift from the bolt ultimately natuarlly jettisoning the heavier bolt but with the added upward screw motion.
+A frisbee with a heavier screw bolt center.
+As the frisbee spins, because of the tendancy of the bolt to remain still it threads lift from said bolt ultimately natuarlly jettisoning it but with the added upward screw motion.
 A design could be manufactured with a russian doll bolt nesting to release in stages.
 An example of angular to linear momentum transference.
 *CPU $20-$55*